52North/MariDataHarvest/README.md

 python main.py --year=2019 --minutes=30 --dir=C:\..
 ```

-- `year`: the year to download AIS-data.
+- `year`: the year(s) to download AIS-data.
+Expected input a year 'YYYY' , a range of years 'YYYY-YYYY' or multiple years 'YYYY,YYYY,YYYY'.

 - `minutes`: is the subsampling interval in minutes.